 The Bitcoin protocol, launched in 2009, was the pioneer blockchain protocol.
 It is a public permissionless blockchain with transactions organized into blocks, and their validation is by miners using a proof-of-work (PoW) algorithm.

 Copies of these transactions get hashed using SHA256 encryption.
 The pairing of these hashes repeatedly executes until a single hash remains stored in the block header.
-Each block also holds the hash of the previous block creating a chain that safeguards against changing a transaction as one has to change all the blocks that follow.
+Each block also holds the previous block’s hash, creating a chain that safeguards against changing a transaction as one has to change all the following blocks.

-The Bitcoin community keeps on contributing ideas to improve the protocol called Bitcoin Improvement Protocols (BIPs).
-The implemented ones are grouped into small adjustments and hard forks, resulting in whole new coins such as Bitcoin Cash.
+The Bitcoin community keeps on contributing ideas to improve the Bitcoin Improvement Protocols (BIPs) protocol.
+The implemented ones are grouped into small adjustments and hard forks, resulting in new coins such as Bitcoin Cash.

 Blockchain 2.0 – Ethereum Protocol